- On August 11, 2019

 One of the things you should bring in a bigger amount because it’s almost impossible to buy in Cuba)

-We fit everything in this little bag (Deuterlink) except for the 3 bottles of sunscreen we brought 🙂
+We fit everything in a compact toiletry bag except for the 3 bottles of sunscreen we brought 🙂

 Our 2 bikes boxed up